LITTLE CHILDREN - "TAD"

 Tad is costumed in an outfit reminiscent of 19th Century Americana.
 He wears a long sleeved tab collar shirt made of cotton shirting with a woven stripe and fastened down the front and at the cuffs with grey dome snaps.
 He sports a pair of duck canvas trousers with shoulder straps that cross in the back and button at the waistband.
 Brown cotton socks, and hand-cobbled leather boots complete his charming rustic outfit.
 Tad comes complete with a miniature fishing rod which includes an actual tiny fishook attached to a cork bobbin.
 This doll is #185 in the edition of 250 pieces.

 Tad has a tiny foil "Periwinkle" medallion sewed to his clothing.
-The Periwinkle tag was only used for a very short time in the 1980's before the brass RJW button was introduced.
-Tad is packaged in the first-ever RJW deluxe presentation boxes.
+The Periwinkle tag was only used for one year only in the 1980's before the brass RJW button was introduced.
+Tad is packaged in the first-ever RJW presentation boxes.

 TO ORDER TAD: